vizui/designpatterns/docs/content/patterns/components/formControls.md

 The user needs to choose an option from a predefined set.

 #### Description
-A select, sometimes referred to as a combo box, provides functionality for choosing an option from a set.
-It is similar to dropdown button but facilitates item selection, filtering, and reflects the currently selected value.
+- A select, sometimes referred to as a combo box, provides functionality for choosing an option from a set

-#### Basic functionality
+- It is similar to dropdown button but facilitates item selection, filtering, and reflects the currently selected value
-When clicked, the user is shown all available options and can make a selection.
-When a selection is made, the dropdown closes and the select control updates to reflect the current selection.
-If there are 5 or more options, the list should allow for filtering via a text field.
+- When clicked, the user is shown all available options and can make a selection
+- When a selection is made, the dropdown closes and the select control updates to reflect the current selection.
+- If there are 5 or more options, the list should allow for filtering via a text field.

 <span class="text-muted">Example uses https://github.com/ivaynberg/select2 for demo purposes.</span>
 [preview]